Finalmouse Starlight-12 Poseidon vs Logitech G Pro X Superlight

 Shape & Ergonomics Deep Dive

-Shape verdict: The Superlight is the safer, more universally comfortable shape.
+Shape verdict: The Superlight is the safer, more universally comfortable shape that works well across all grip styles.
 The Starlight-12 is optimized for players who prioritize weight above all else, particularly fingertip and aggressive claw users.
+If you do not know your grip style or use a relaxed grip, go with the Superlight.
+If you have already refined your setup and know you want the lightest possible mouse for fingertip play, the Starlight-12 is the answer.

 Sensor & Tracking Performance